Kdyby/Translation/docs/en/index.md

 $router[] = new Route('[<locale=cs cs|en>/]<presenter>/<action>', "Homepage:default");
 ```

-There is also an interface `IUserLocaleResolver` and few default implementations, they try to figure out, what language does the visitor wanna use the website in.
+There is also an interface `IUserLocaleResolver` and few default implementations.
+These implementations try to figure out, in what language should the website be displayed.
 The first one looks in request parameters and searches for `locale`, that's why there is the persistent parameter and example route.
 If it fails, it tries to look at `Accept-Language` header, and if that fails, it fallbacks to default locale.

 To change the default language, place this in your `app/config/config.neon`